Zilvaro/adenwell-ecommerce/README.md

       STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
       MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
    ```
    Set the Config Vars on Heroku.
-On your app's dashboard on Heroku, go to Settings and click Reveal Convig Vars.
+On your app's dashboard on Heroku, go to Settings and click Reveal Config Vars.
 Set this variables:
    Variables | Value
    --- | ---
    AWS_ACCESS_KEY_ID | your access key id from the csv file that you've downloaded before